samblenny/feather-tft-clock/README.md

 matrix character LCD fonts used in digital watches and serial character displays.

-The numbering for the ASCII sprites starts with 0 for the ASCII space character and continues to 127, which I use for a down arrow glyph.
-So, to translate from a Python string character (`c`) to a sprite number, I can do `ord(c) - 32`.
+Numbering for the character sprites starts with 0 for the ASCII space character.
+The last sprite number is 95, which corresponds to ASCII DEL character (127), which I used for a down arrow glyph.
+To translate from a Python string or byte to the sprite number, you subtract 32 from the character's ordinal number (`ord()`) or the byte's integer value.

 ## State Machine